shivajivarma/shivajivarma.github.io/README.md

-my-personal-website
+SHIVAJIVARMA.COM
 ===================

-This is My Personal Website.
-Thanks to Verekia(https://github.com/verekia) for his work.
+This is My Personal Website. (www.shivajivarma.com)